morse-simulator/morse/doc/morse/user/advanced_tutorials/cat_and_mouse.rst

 Run morse with the builder script to create the scenario.
 Then start the simulation pressing :kbd:`p` in Blender.
-You will be able to control the ``MOUSE`` robot with the arrow keys on the keyboard.
+You will be able to control the *mouse* robot with the arrow keys on the keyboard.

 Run the Python control script from a terminal.
-The ``CAT`` mouse will start moving and using the data from its cameras to chase after the ``MOUSE``.
+The *cat* will start moving and using the data from its cameras to chase after the *mouse*.

 Going further